karngyan/propeller/docs/concepts.md

 `ChannelRequest` is the request message from the `client` which can be of one of the following types:
 1. `ChannelEvent`: Carries the `event` payload.
-2. `ChannelEventAck`: To acknowledging the receipt of an `event`.
+2. `ChannelEventAck`: To acknowledge the receipt of an `event`.
 3. `TopicSubscriptionRequest`: To subscribe to a custom `topic`.
 4. `TopicUnsubscriptionRequest`: To un-subscribe to the custom `topic`.

 ```protobuf
 // ChannelRequest is the channel request holder
 message ChannelRequest {